Best Security Systems Without Monitoring in 2024

 Our Experience Testing SimpliSafe

 SimpliSafe offers the best of two worlds: self-monitoring and professional monitoring.
 You get to decide which works best for you.
 How refreshing is that?
 We started out self-monitoring, and this option worked great.
-When testing the system, someone a little suspicious knocked at our door.
-We got an alert at work and were able to pull up our SimpliSafe video doorbell footage.
-Using the two-way audio feature, we ask them what they needed.
+As it happens, we had the chance to test this out directly.
+Not long after we got our system up and running, someone sketchy knocked at our door.
+SimpliSafe immediately sent us an alert at work, and we were able to pull up our SimpliSafe video doorbell footage and find out what was happening.
+Using the two-way audio feature, we asked them what they needed.
 They seemed a little startled to discover we were home (we weren’t) and left in a hurry.

 We needed to go away for a couple of weeks to make our annual pilgrimage to the CES show — have to keep up with all the new security tech!
 We get sucked in by all the hands-on demonstrations, and we don’t want to be bothered with security alerts.
 So, we decided to switch to the professional monitoring plan.
 Our home’s security was entirely in SimpliSafe’s hands, 24/7, and we knew that if anything went wrong, it would contact emergency services on our behalf.